Understanding Dog Joint Pain

 Difficulty Rising or Lying Down

 Dogs may struggle when standing up from a resting position or lowering themselves to the ground.
 These moments often reveal joint discomfort before more obvious signs appear.
+If the difficulty is combined with limping in the front leg, see our detailed guide on why a dog may limp on the front leg.

 What Causes Joint Pain in Dogs